 Under this definition, narcolepsy can definitely be seen as a disability.
 It very clearly impairs our ability to stay awake, and thus limits many activities such as driving, working or even having a conversation.
 However, I have never seen narcolepsy mentioned in literature about disability or on websites surrounding disabilities, and as we know many people with narcolepsy have had difficulty “proving” the real impact that their condition has on their life (and thus gaining the right to welfare, services, etc.)

 As most people reading this will know, narcolepsy is a variable condition that affects each patient with their own unique blend of symptoms, at different levels of severity and frequency.
 For some, this means serious disruption to their daily routine.
 There are some people with narcolepsy who can fall asleep suddenly without warning, causing immediate physical risk.
-Cataplexy can be equally severe, with some particularly severe cases leaving patients wheelchair-bound in an effort to prevent dangerous collapse.
+Cataplexy can be equally severe, with some particularly severe cases causing patients to use wheelchairs in an effort to prevent dangerous collapse.
 However, at the other end of the spectrum, there are those who can live fairly “normal” lives; holding down regular jobs, maintaining healthy relationships and being able to do most activities that any other person would expect to do.

 From various discussions in the many online groups I am part of, I feel like I am fairly average in terms of the severity of my own narcolepsy.
 I experience all of the symptoms, but some hardly affect my life at all.
 For example: there have been times when cataplexy caused the most disruption to my life, while at other times it has barely affected me at all (especially since starting on Xyrem).